Custom Software and Offshore Development | LARION

 Get Started with AI in Software Testing [+ Prompt Guide]

-The rapid release of software development and growing user demand have placed immense pressure on QA teams to deliver high-quality products at an unprecedented pace.
+The rapid release of software development and growing user demand have placed immense pressure on software testing to deliver high-quality products at an unprecedented pace.
 This led to the transition from manual to automated testing to accelerate the development cycle.
 However, automation also had its limitations with some automated tools requiring long configurations and a considerable amount of human intervention to improve the tools’ performance.

 Now, the journey of test automation has entered an exciting new phase: Artificial Intelligence (AI).
 According to Capgemini’s World Quality Report, 77% of organizations are consistently adopting AI in software testing to optimize their QA processes.
 Many leverage the technology to enhance the reliability of tests (be it rooting out stale tests or self-healing automated tests) and minimize defects (defect analysis, defect prediction, risky code analysis, etc.)